jgoakley/hassio-addons/README.md

 ## About

-This repository collects all of my Hass.io add-ons for easier installation.

-## Disclaimer / Potential Issues

-I have no idea what I'm doing.
-These Add Ons are a some pet projects I've been working on in my spare time.
-Here's a couple of things that I think I'm doing wrong but not sure how to fix:
+These Add-ons are a some pet projects I've been working on in my spare time.
+I may not be using some of the best practices for Home Assistant so if there's anything I can do to improve these feel free to create a comment, issue, or pull request.
-1. I'm using third party libraries that could change at any time and potentially break stuff (ex. weewx and lirc).
-I think the solution may be to target specific versions.
-2. Speaking of third party libraries, I install npm for the sole purpose of grabbing the lirc2mqtt library.
-Probably a better approach there.
-3. I think there's a better way to set up the configuration options to indicate which fields are required.
-I'm pretty sure they are all required for everything to work, but some probably don't need to be required
-4. There's probably more stuff I'm doing wrong so feel free to create a pull request if you know the right way.
-Thanks!

 ## Installation